Omar-p/learning-notes/aws/aws.md

 - ![r53-private-hosted-zone](images/r53-cloudfront/r53-private-hosted-zone.png)
 - to be able to access a private hosted zone u need to be within a VPC and that VPC need to be associated with the private hosted zone.
+- Split-View dns: same address different website one for public and other for your employee
+  - public can have subset of record the private can access.
 - ![r53-private-hosted-zone-visually](images/r53-cloudfront/r53-private-hosted-zone-visually.png)
 - ![r53-split-view](images/r53-cloudfront/r53-split-view.png)